quintel/documentation/docs/main/dynamic-demand-curve.md

 ### Electric vehicles

-The ETM uses five different profiles to determine the demand of EV’s based on research performed by Movares (Movares, 2013) and Elaad.
-These five profiles are:
+The ETM uses four different profiles to determine the demand of EV’s based on research performed by Elaad (2023).
+A fifth profile functions as a dummy profile that the user can overwrite with their own data.

 - Public charging
 - Charging at home